If you had no health coverage

-If you weren’t enrolled in qualifying health coverage for all or part of 2015, you must either claim a health coverage exemption or pay a fee with your federal income tax return.
+If you weren’t enrolled in qualifying health coverage for all or part of 2018, you may have to pay a fee with your federal income tax return.

-FYI: If you didn’t have health coverage for only 1 or 2 consecutive months of the year, you may not have to pay the fee.
-You’ll report this exemption on your tax return.
+If you didn’t have health coverage for only 1 or 2 consecutive months of the year, you may not have to pay the fee.
 Learn more about this exemption.

 Tax forms and instructions: